 (This was the message I gave last Sunday.
 I know it’s a long read, but new birth never happens all-of-a-sudden.
-I’ve decided to continue with The First Morning, because of what you’ll read here, and because of what so many of you have written in such encouraging ways.
-Blessings!)
+I’ve decided to continue adding the occasional “message from Sunday.”)

 The Womb of God